kanidm/kanidm/book/src/developers/designs/authentication_flow.md

 3. Client requests auth with a method (`AuthStep::Begin(AuthMech)`)
 4. Server responds with an acknowledgement (`AuthState::Continue(Vec<AuthAllowed>)`).
 This is so the challenge can be included in the response, for Passkeys or other challenge-response methods.
-   - If required, this challenge/response continues in a loop until the requirements are satisfied - for example, TOTP + Password.
+   - If required, this challenge/response continues in a loop until the requirements are satisfied with, for example, TOTP + Password.
 5. The result is returned, either:
    - Success, with the User Auth Token as a `String`.